 Voulez-vous un cornet?

 I hate to admit this, but it took me several months to understand this simple question after I moved to Western Switzerland (Suisse Romande).
 You will often hear it when you are at the checkout counter of a store.
-In plain English, it means "Would you like a bag?"
+It is Swiss French, but in plain English, it means "Would you like a bag?"

 Even if you have studied French for years, you might be puzzled by this question.
 It uses the word cornet instead of sac en plastique to describe a plastic bag.
 This is just one example of how French in Switzerland differs from across the border in France.

 After living in Western Switzerland for three years now, I wanted to share what I have learned about Swiss-French so far.
 It might be helpful or save you from an embarrassing moment or two (or dozens, in my case!) caused by a linguistic misunderstanding.

 According to the Federal Statistics Office, about 23 percent of Swiss residents declared French as their main language in 2013 (nearly 64 percent declared German).
 French is one of Switzerland's four national languages.
 (The other three are German, Italian and Romansh.)

 On the western side of the Röstigraben — an invisible line dividing the different language regions of Switzerland — there are six French-speaking cantons: Vaud, Valais, Neuchâtel, Geneva, Jura, and Fribourg.